 Maltese dogs may be small, but their nutritional needs are not simple.
 As a toy breed with a fast metabolism, delicate digestion, and a long life expectancy, a Maltese requires a carefully balanced diet to stay healthy, energetic, and problem-free over the years.
+If you’re new to the breed, our complete Maltese dog breed guide explains their temperament, lifespan, and care needs in more detail.
 Feeding mistakes that might barely affect a larger dog can quickly lead to weight gain, low energy, dental issues, or digestive trouble in a Maltese.

 A well-fed Maltese typically shows clear signs of good nutrition:

-• A soft, bright white coat with minimal dryness or excessive shedding
+- A soft, bright white coat with minimal dryness or excessive shedding (proper nutrition works together with regular grooming — see our Maltese grooming basics guide for coat care tips)

 Small-breed dogs like the Maltese burn calories faster than large dogs, but they also require far fewer calories overall.
 This combination makes it easy to overfeed without noticing.
 Even a few extra treats a day or slightly oversized portions can add up quickly.
 At the same time, underfeeding or feeding poorly balanced food can leave a Maltese lacking essential nutrients despite eating “enough.”